Holberton-Uy/hbnb-doc/part4/task_00_design.md

 4. **Pages to Complete**:
    - **Login Form**: Create a login form with fields for email and password.
    - **List of Places**: Design a page to display a list of places with basic information.
-   - **Place Details**: Create a detailed view for a specific place, including images and detailed information.
+   - **Place Details**: Create a detailed view for a specific place, including detailed information.
    - **Add Review Form**: Design a form for adding a review to a place, accessible only to authenticated users.

 #### Instructions for Styles and Structure